GitHub Classroom

 A repo with starter files will be created for you

 on GitHub.
-This is your remote repo.
+This is your remote repository.

 does not have another Git instance in its path. i.e. No parent directory